“`html

 Can early retirees qualify for subsidies?

 Yes.
 Many early retirees qualify for income-based premium subsidies through the federal health insurance marketplace.
+These subsidies are based on household income and family size.

 How long must you wait for Medicare eligibility?